Code of Conduct for Professional and Service Fraternities and Sororities

 Student clubs or organizations should submit a clean digital version of advertisements through the Poster Approval Form on the Student Activities and Leadership page on RamPulse.

-Off-Campus entities may submit materials for approval through the Student Affairs Administrative Suite, 216 Student Center.
+Off-Campus entities may submit materials for approval through the Dean of Students in the Division of Student Affairs Administrative Suite, 216 Student Center.

 Please allow at least 72 hours for the approval process.
 Upon approval, the flier will be stamped, signed, and dated.
 Because the approval stamp and signature provides visual evidence that the flier has been approved for posting, it is highly recommended that copies for posting be made from this original with the stamp on it.
 Building managers have the right to remove media materials which have not been approved.
 Approved fliers may be posted on any designated student club or organization bulletin board space or kiosk on campus.
 It is the posting entity’s responsibility to consult with each building manager about the appropriate places for posting (see next page for a directory of building managers).